 - Changes the interval for examination of captive insurance companies to once every five years subject, however, to a requirement that the first exam for risk retention group captives be conducted no later than three years after formation.
 The Insurance Commissioner would still retain his authority to examine a captive as often as deemed appropriate; - 2.
 Removes reference to repealed Hawaii Revised Statutes ("HRS") § 431:19-105 in HRS 431:19-109(a); and - Clarifies that the protected cell of a sponsored cell captive insurance company may be organized and operated in such forms of business organizations authorized by the Commissioner, specifically including associations, corporations, limited liability companies, partnerships, or trusts.
-The change in the examination interval to five years brings the examination of captives on par with that of other domestic insurers and allows for the efficient use of regulatory resources without sacrificing the quality of regulatory oversight.
+The change in the examination interval to five years brings the examination of captives on par with that of other domestic insurers, and allows for efficient use of regulatory resources without sacrificing the quality of regulatory oversight.
+Other US captive domiciles Willis have elected to not conduct routine examinations on captives, other than risk retention captives, at all unless the Commissioner deems necessary.
+We believe the proposed amendment allows for prudent regulatory oversight.
 Existing law does not specify what kinds of business entities may form a protected cell for a sponsored captive insurance company.
-HCIC believes this clarification will encourage companies wishing to form sponsored captives to consider Hawaii as a suitable domicile.
-Testimony on H.B.
-No. 2286 House Committee on Consumer Protection & Commerce February 1, 2010 Page 2 With increasing competition from other U.S. domiciles, it is critical that Hawai'i continue to attract new captive formations by reputable business entities.
-Passing this measure, will enable Hawaii to continue compete as a preferred domicile in the increasingly competitive captive insurance marketplace.
-Thank you for this opportunity to submit testimony in support of H.B.
-No. 2286.
+I believe this clarification will encourage companies wishing to form sponsored captives to consider Hawaii as a suitable domicile.
+With increasing competition from other U.S. domiciles, it is critical that Hawai'i continue to attract new captive formations by reputable business entities.
+Passing this measure, will enable Hawaii to continue its position as a preferred domicile in the increasingly competitive captive insurance marketplace.
+Thank you for this opportunity to submit testimony in support of S.B.
+No. 2812 SD1.
 Respectfully submitted:

+Jason L. Palmer, CPA Managing Director

+Willis Management (Hawaii)

+1003 Bishop Street, Suite 1220

+Honolulu, HI 96813

+Phone (808) 521-0730

-Gerald C. Yoshida Chair, Legislative Committee Hawaii Captive Insurance Council 737 Bishop Street, Suite 2100 Honolulu, Hawai'i 96813 Ph: 524-3800 TESTIMONY ON H.B.
-NO. 2286 RELATING TO CAPTIVE INSURANCE COMPANIES HOUSE COMMITTEE ON CONSUMER PROTECTION & COMMERCE Rep. Robert N. Herkes, Chair Rep. Glenn Wakai, Vice Chair Monday, February 1, 2010, 2:00 p.m.
-State Capitol, Conference Room 325 My name is Matthew Takamine, Senior Vice President and Head of Office for Beecher Carlson and President of the Hawaii Captive Insurance Council.
-Beecher Carlson is one of the largest captive management firms in the State of Hawaii, representing 30 captive insurance companies with assets in excess of \$1 billion.
-We thank you for the opportunity to provide this written testimony.
-We strongly support H.B.
-No. 2286, which makes housekeeping and clarifying amendments to Hawaii's captive insurance laws to enable Hawaii to maintain its position as a leading captive insurance domicile in the United States and throughout the world.
+TESTIMONY ON S.B.
+NO. 2812, S.D.
+1 RELATING TO CAPTIVE INSURANCE COMPANIES

+HOUSE COMMITTEE ON CONSUMER PROTECTION & COMMERCE Rep. Robert N. Herkes, Chair Rep. Glenn Wakai, Vice Chair

+Wednesday, February 24, 2010, 2:00 p.m.
+State Capitol, Conference Room 325

+My name is Gerald C. Yoshida, Chairman of the Legislative Committee of the Hawai'i Captive Insurance Council (HCIC), a trade organization of captive insurance companies and service providers who comprise and support Hawai'i's captive insurance industry.

+HCIC strongly supports S.B.
+No. 2812, S.D.
+1, which makes housekeeping and clarifying amendments to Hawaii's captive insurance laws to enable Hawaii to maintain its position as a leading captive insurance domicile in the United States and throughout the world.

 Specifically, this bill: